1. SwifDoo PDF

 Cons

-• Does not support real-time collaboration or cross-platform access, which limits group project usability.
+- Does not support real-time collaboration or cross-platform access, limiting the usability of group projects.

 5. Apple Notes